-Leave Cork early for yet another exciting day ahead as you’ll be heading to Ireland’s most southerly point Mizen Head, where Mizen Head which was originally built in 1909 as a signal station.
+Leave Cork early for yet another exciting day ahead as you’ll be heading to Ireland’s most southerly point Mizen Head, located in County Cork.
 If you are short on time, then the fastest route to reach the visitors centre and to see the dramatic cliffs is to travel via R 586.
 The distance is 124 kilometres, and it can take up to 2 hours to reach the edge of Europe.
 Still, then you’ll miss out on seeing some of Ireland’s most beautiful villages, barren landscapes, and miles of rugged coastline.

 What to pack: Given its coastal location, the site is exposed to natural elements and can often feel breezy and chilly.
 Make sure you wear appropriate clothing and footwear.
 Wear light layers, and comfortable trail shoos that work well for the trails.

 Entrance fees: Adult: €7.50, senior and students €6, children: €4.50, a child under 5: fee and family: €25